mylescruz/Concert/README.md

 # To Install and Run
 - Clone the Concert repository.
 - Open the concert repository in a new terminal.
-- Run the commands:
+- Run the commands: \n
-   pip install -r requirements.txt python3 -m flask run
+   pip install -r requirements.txt \n python3 -m flask run \n
 - Use the given link to access the website.

 # Background